idtareq/svu-class-launcher/README.md

 Svu Class Launcher
 ==================

-Launch your syrian virtual univercity online sessions with this portable application.
+Launch your Syrian Virtual University online sessions with this portable application.

 Download from releases.